jengerred/FirstWebpage.github.io/README.md

 ## Description:
 This project was one of our first assignments for the MIT XPRO course.
 We were istructed to create our first web page.
 This page was created using HTML and CSS.
 ## How to Run:
-Simply open the page and click the links!
+Simply open the page and click the links.
 Have fun exploring Grand Rapids!
 ## Roadmap of future improvements::
 I plan on making a lot more webpages and websites!